Published: September 30, 2022 | Last updated: June 1, 2026

 A nice little side trip is to Spohr Gardens.
 The gardens are lovely, on a fresh water pond.
 What’s unique is the collection of nautical items – including the anchor from the HMS Bounty.
 If you go, I’d suggest taking Oyster Pond Road off Sippewissett and returning the same way.

-Woods Hole is home to the Woods Hole Oceanographic Institute and the Steamship Authority.
+Woods Hole is also home to the Steamship Authority.
 In summer, this area is crowded with travelers trying to get on the ferry to Martha’s Vineyard.
 If you want something to eat, there are all kinds of places to choose from.

-In a small park sits this statue of Rachel Carson – arguably the most influential environmentalist of the 20th century.
+In a small park sits a statue of Rachel Carson – arguably the most influential environmentalist of the 20th century.
 She worked briefly at the Institute.

 The road into Woods Hole along Quissett Avenue is easy and pleasant.